berniwal/DeepLearningProject/README.md

 This folder contains the proposal and the paper itself.
 # How to Run the Code
 Go to the Models folder and select the Notebook for which subproblem you want to run the code.
-Make sure you have installed some Python 3, Tensorflow 2.0.0, Numpy and Matplotlib otherwise you will not be able to run the code.
+Make sure you have installed the required libraries in the first import statement (tensorflow 2.x) otherwise you will not be able to run the code.
 If you made sure you have installed those libraries, then you should be able to execute the notebook without any further considerations.
 # Related Work
 ## Based on the Paper 'Analysing Mathematical Reasoning Abilities of Neural Models'